lbryio/lbry.com/content/news/152-every-major-tech-company-hates-you.md

 My browser cannot treat me like crap, because HTTP is an open standard.
 Anyone else can make a browser, like anyone else can make a restaurant.

-The same is true for my email client or my BitTorrent client.
+The same is true for my email client or my torrent client.

 The solution to this problem is to build protocols, not platforms.

 When we build protocols, people can leave.
 When we build protocols, it's the users, not the middlemen, who retain control.

 The innovation of blockchain is the most powerful development in over a decade in making this possible.
-We'll talk about this more in [Part 2](https://lbry.io/news/protocols-not-platforms-pt2).
+We'll talk about this more in [Part 2](https://lbry.io/news/blockchain-is-love-blockchain-is-life).